 - 1 teaspoon pepper

-- To marinate the beef, add the beef, sugar, salt, black pepper and vegetable oil (1 tablespoon) in a bowl and mix well.
-Marinate for 1 to 2 hours at room temperature or overnight in fridge for best results.
+- Marinate the beef with sugar, salt, black pepper and vegetable oil (1 tablespoon) for 1 to 2 hours at room temperature or overnight in fridge for best results.

 - Prepare a bed of lettuce/watercress and tomatoes.

-- In a large skillet or wok, heat the vegetable oil (1/3 cup) on very high heat.
+- In a large pan, heat vegetable oil (1/4 cup) on high.

 - Transfer the beef (along with all its juices and marinade) onto the bed of lettuce, watercress and tomatoes.

-- Prepare the lime dipping sauce.
-Mix together the lime juice, salt and pepper.
+- Prepare the lime dipping sauce by mixing together lime juice, salt and pepper.
 Serve dipping sauce alongside Shaking Beef.
 Enjoy!